America’s Educational Crossroads: Continue Widening the Achievement Gap or Make a Seismic Shift Forward into the 21st Century

 Reversing the recent trend of teachers leaving—or contemplating leaving—the profession will take a different form of resources to convince them their concerns have finally been heard.
 The plight of all teachers feeling overwhelmed while aspiring to do their job at the highest level can no longer be ignored.
 Cultivating Exceptional Classrooms reveals measures that can be taken to stem and reverse the cycle of early departures from our classrooms.
 Installing teacher-centered professional development resources consisting of highly skilled and qualified specialists to help teachers advance along their professional learning curve will improve learning outcomes for students and help schools retain the services of their most valued resources in classrooms.

-Changing Misconceptions About the Principal’s Office: A Lifeline for Teachers When the Calvary Of Support Doesn’t Arrive
+Changing Misconceptions About the Principal’s Office: A Lifeline for Teachers When the Cavalry Of Support Doesn’t Arrive